-Nelson P. Bryner is the group leader of and a chemical engineer in the Wildland - Urban Interface (WUI) Fire Group of the Fire Research Division (FRD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
+Nelson P. Bryner is the Acting Division Chief of the Fire Research Division (FRD) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).
 The Division develops and utilizes measurement science for innovative fire protection technologies to enhance the disaster resilience of buildings and wildland-urban interface communities, fire fighter safety and effectiveness, and homeland security through cost-effective engineered fire safety for people, products, structures, and communities.

 Following his post graduate work in liquid-liquid drop mixing research, he joined the Center for Fire Research at NBS as a research chemical engineer.
 Nelson participated in aerosol particulate research involving the physical and optical characteristics of combustion smoke (1987-1996).
 Mr. Bryner supervised the Large Fire Research Facility Laboratory, a medium-scale live fire testing facility (1996 -1998).
 He lead the Fire Fighting Technology Group (2000 -2009) and served as program manager for the Advanced Fire Service Technologies Program (2004-2009).